Construction and Facilities Updates

 Feb.
 3, 2020 – Superintendent, Treasurer and Board members meet with FMD and OFCC Official to initiate timelines

 Feb.
-11, 2020 - HS visit to Mogadore fieldhouse / athletic facilities
+11, 2020 - HS team tour of Mogadore fieldhouse / athletic facilities

 A note from the Board and Dr. Robinson regarding the process: